-- 6) Drill out axle bearing hole in the axleguard, with a 2.7mm drill.
-This hole is formed by a small rubber peg in the mould.
-This tends to flex as the metal flows into the mould cavity and you will probably find that the hole is not quiet square to the back of the axleguard.
-By putting sideways pressure on as you drill out the hole.
-You will be able to square it up.
-Use the drill in a hand held pin chuck.
-Clean out the casting flash between the W irons with a sharp scalpel.
-Fit wheelsets into axleguards and then tack solder axleguards to solebars.
-Check that axles are parallel.
-Place on a flat surface and adjust axleguards until the wagon sits without rocking.
-When happy solder solid.
-I fit the axle bearing into the hole with a blob of Evostick.
-As it takes a little time to set.
-You can make adjustments and then leave the wagon on a flat surface for the glue to set. - 7) Fold up and fit to solebars the brake pin guide, parts 17.
-The bottom bend is a curve.
-There is an etched mark to locate the centre of the bend.
-I make this curved bend using a pair of round nosed pliers and then gently squeeze the bend tighter with flat nosed pliers.
-Form up and fit brake levers, parts 18.
+7, Drill axle bearing hole in the axle guard , with a 2.7mm drill.
+This hole is formed by a small rubber peg in the mould .
+This tends to flex as the metal flows into the mould cavity and you will probably find that the hole is not quite square to the back of the axlegaurd .
+By putting sideways pressure on as you drill out the hole you will be able to square it up .
+Use the drill in a hand held pin chuck .Clean out the casting flash between the w irons with a sharp scalpel .The axlegaurds are a good but snug fit , so offer them in place just in case you need to dress them with a file .

+Fit wheel sets into axlegaurds and then tack solder axlegaurds to sole bars.
+Check that axles are parallel .
+Place on a flat surface and adjust axlegaurds until the wagon sits without rocking .
+When happy solder solid .Fit the axle bearing into the hole with a blob of evostick .
+As it takes a little time to set ,you can make adjustments and leave the wagon on a flat surface for the glue to harden .
+Make axlegaurd tie rod from 0.9mm wire.
+Flatten ends and solder behind axlegaurd .